aesirkth/freyja-gcs/README.md

 - 7-segment (or ssd1306 oled?) countdown for redundancy operation without rpi
 - abort countdown button
 - leds:
-  - HOT/READY led indicator
+  - ARMED led indicator
   - led for every valve toggle. should only be activated if surtr confirms position.
   - connection status with surtr
-  - connection status with fjaelar
+  - connection status with fjalar
   - alarm
 - eeprom or sd card for saving telemetry
 - battery charging circuit